jamsoft/JamSoft.Helpers/README.md

 Install-Package JamSoft.Helpers
 ```
 # Environment Variables
-There are a handful of helper methods for access environment variables on various platforms.
+There are a handful of helper methods and classes for access environment variables on various platforms.
 ## Common Variables
 ```csharp
 var path = EnvEx.GetVariable(EnvExVariableNames.Path);